Mand4l0rian/Diabetes-Predictor/README.md

-# Diabetes-Predictor
+Overview:
-This project predicts diabetes using the PIMA dataset via logistic regression.
-It applies advanced preprocessing, class-specific imputation, outlier handling, feature engineering, and hyperparameter tuning, achieving improved accuracy, F1 score, and clinically interpretable insights.
+This project predicts the likelihood of diabetes using the PIMA Indians Diabetes Dataset with an enhanced logistic regression model.
+It incorporates advanced preprocessing, class-specific missing value imputation, outlier handling, feature engineering, and hyperparameter tuning to improve prediction accuracy and interpretability.

+Dataset:
+1)Source: PIMA Indians Diabetes Dataset
+2)Features: 8 medical attributes (e.g., Glucose, BMI, Age)
+3)Target: Diabetes outcome (0 = No, 1 = Yes)

+Key Features:
+1)Class-specific median imputation for missing values 2)Winsorization for outlier handling
+3)Interaction, ratio, and polynomial feature creation 4)Clinically relevant features such as HOMA-IR 5)RobustScaler for scaling to handle outliers 6)Logistic Regression with hyperparameter tuning using GridSearchCV 7)Evaluation using Accuracy, F1 Score, and ROC-AUC metrics 8)Feature importance analysis and visualization